 sparks when they ricochet, but it's not common.
 A

-bullet could serve as a replacement fuse and eventually heat up enough to discharge.
+bullet could serve as a replacement electronic fuse and eventually heat up enough to discharge.
 Loose

 bullets in a hot oven or a fire will explode, but they will not have lethal velocity.
-However, a gun in a hot oven will fire a lethal bullet.
+However, a loaded gun in a hot oven can fire a lethal bullet.

 What is Bulletproof